GooFit/GooFit/docs/documentation.md

 ---------

-There are two ways of storing constants, or three if we count registering a `Variable` as a parameter and telling MINUIT to keep it fixed.
+There are two ways of storing constants, or three if we count registering a GooFit::Variable as a parameter and telling MINUIT to keep it fixed.
 For integer constants, we may simply store them in the index array; since it is up to the programmer to interpret the indices, there is no rule that says it absolutely must be taken as an offset into the